plan-your-recovery/plan-your-recovery.github.io/ce-about.md

 ---
-layout: post
+layout: default
 title: About Continuing Education
 description: ""
 permalink: /ce-about/
 ---

 **Plan Your Recovery** offers two types of continuing education for addiction treatment professionals.
 All classes are free to the public.
-There is a $5 fee per credit if you request a con
+There is a $5 fee per credit if you request a continuing education.

 [Live Webinars](planyourrecovery.com/webinars "Webinars")